telerik/blazor-docs/components/grid/editing/validation.md

 ## Use a Custom Validator

 You can validate the Grid with any validator that uses the `EditContext`.
-To change the default validator, add the `ValidatorTemplate` tag, a child of the `<GridSettings>`.
-In the `ValidatorTemplate` you should define the custom validator that your application requires.
+To change the default validator, add a `<ValidatorTemplate>` tag in `<GridSettings>`.
+Define the custom validator in the `ValidatorTemplate`.

 ## See Also